ML4BM-Lab/DeepRBP/README.md

 * Running with Docker

 ---

 ### **Option 1: Running the Scripts**
-To execute DeepRBP Explainer with a specific tumor type on the **TCGA** test dataset, you need to use the config file used for training the predictor model and a `config_model_explain.yaml` (config_model_explain_deeplift_knock_t_stat.yaml) configuration file for the explainability:
+To execute DeepRBP Explainer with a specific tumor type on the **TCGA** test dataset, you need: An explainability config (e.g., config_model_explain_deeplift_knock_t_stat.yaml)

+New (recommended): pass --select_category from the command line for one or multiple tumor types.
+If --select_category is provided, it overrides any select_category in the YAML.
+If it’s not provided, the explainer falls back to select_category in the YAML (if present).

 #### **Example Configuration File (`config_model_explain_deeplift_knock_t_stat.yaml`)**